Lee Curtis and the All-Stars: Career

 Their origins lay in the Detours, a group formed in 1961 by school friends in Liverpool including lead singer Peter Flannery, who adopted a stage name derived from the American singer Curtis Lee.
 Although they performed regularly in the Liverpool and North Wales areas, Lee Curtis and the Detours split up after a few months.
 Flannery and his brother and manager Joe, who had previously worked as a singer with the Joe Loss Orchestra, decided to form a new group, to be called Lee Curtis and the All-Stars.

-In mid 1962 they recruited band members from other local groups.
-Original members were Frank Bowen (lead guitar), Tony Waddington (rhythm guitar), Wayne Bickerton (bass), and Bernie Rogers (drums).
-However, when Pete Best was sacked by the Beatles, the Flannery brothers - apparently encouraged by the Beatles' manager Brian Epstein - decided to dispense with Rogers and install Best as the group's drummer.
+In mid-1962 they recruited band members from other local groups.
+The original members were Frank Bowen (lead guitar), Tony Waddington (rhythm guitar), Wayne Bickerton (bass), and Bernie Rogers (drums).
+However, when Pete Best was sacked by the Beatles, the Flannery brothers – apparently encouraged by the Beatles' manager Brian Epstein – decided to dispense with Rogers and install Best as the group's drummer.
 They also occasionally performed with singer Beryl Marsden.
 By the end of 1962, the group were one of the most successful in the area, and placed second in the Mersey Beat annual poll, behind the Beatles but ahead of Gerry and the Pacemakers, the Searchers, and other groups who later became nationally and internationally renowned.
 Lee Curtis and the All-Stars were signed by Decca Records, and released two singles in early 1963, "Little Girl" and "Let's Stomp".
 However, neither made the charts, and in mid 1963 the rest of the band decided to split from Curtis to form The Original All-Stars.
 That group later became the Pete Best Four, and several years later Bickerton and Waddington moved on to become the writers and producers behind The Rubettes.

-Curtis formed a new version of the All-Stars in 1963, with Paul Pilnick (lead guitar), George "Porky" Peckham (rhythm guitar - in later years a renowned record cutting engineer), Dave "Mushy" Cooper (bass), and Don Alcyd (drums).
+Curtis formed a new version of the All-Stars in 1963, with Paul Pilnick (lead guitar), George "Porky" Peckham (rhythm guitar – in later years a renowned record cutting engineer), Dave "Mushy" Cooper (bass), and Don Alcyd (drums).
 The new line-up recorded a single "I've Got My Eyes On You", contributed two tracks to the Decca album, Live at the Cavern, and played in clubs in Hamburg, but split up soon afterwards.
 However, Curtis continued to build up his popularity on the club circuit in Germany, and had a year-long residency at the Star-Club.
 He also recorded regularly in Germany, although the line-up of his backing group, the All-Stars, changed repeatedly.